The following terms are used within the Sun server documentation.

 Internet Protocol (IP) address

 In Transmission Control Protocol/Internet Protocol (TCP/IP), a unique 32-bit number that identifies each host or other hardware system on a network.
-The IP address is a set of numbers separated by dots, such as "192.168.255.256," which specifies the actual location of a machine on an intranet or the Internet.
+The IP address is a set of numbers separated by dots, such as "192.168.255.256," that specifies the actual location of a machine on an intranet or the Internet.

 interrupt request (IRQ)